ociu/sphinx-traceability-extension/CONTRIBUTING.md

 Contribution Guide
 ==================
-Anyone is more than welcome to contribute to the development of warnings-plugin, no matter of your prorgamming skill level.
-It is reviewers obligation to help bring your contribution to our desired quality level and you should do your best to help reviewer understand your decisions.
+Anyone is more than welcome to contribute to the development of this traceability plugin, no matter of your programming skill level.
+It is the reviewer's obligation to help bring your contribution to our desired quality level and you should do your best to help the reviewer understand your decisions.
 Standard GitHub flow is used https://guides.github.com/introduction/flow/ to start Pull Requests, which are then merged.
 We also prefer to make a Work In Progress Merge request once you starting your work just in case someone else is not working on the